The Sustainable Food Garden - Rewilding Retreat - Rewilding Learning Day

 The Learning Day will cover:

-• Organic growing techniques for the fruit and vegetable garden, including:
+• Organic growing techniques for fruit and vegetable production

-- How to improve soil health using green manures and the no-dig system.
+• Improving soil health using green manures and no-dig systems

 The Learning Day is for you if:

-• You are a landowner interested in growing sustainable food on a small scale.
+• You’re a landowner interested in growing sustainable food on a small scale

-• You are a keen gardener interested in learning how to grow fruit and vegetables in a more nature-positive way.
+• You’re a gardener keen to learn how to grow fruit and vegetables in a more nature-positive way

 DATES